 - “I've just attended Chat Marketing's "Twitter4Business" workshop this morning.
 What an excellent and informative event.
 I would highly recommend Alan and Chat Marketing to any business looking to get started in the bewildering world of social media.
 Many thanks Alan.”Andy Perkins

 I hope you find these book recommendations useful.
-I’ve read every single one of them (yes, I am a bit of a book geek) and would highly recommend them to you.
+I’ve read or listened to every single one of them (yes, I am a bit of a book geek) and would highly recommend them to you.

-Note: Chat Marketing are Amazon affiliate partners, which means that if you were to purchase any of the books mentioned after you’ve clicked on a button on this page, we would earn a small commission from the transaction (at no extra cost to you).
-I only ever recommend books that I have personally read and that have made a huge impact on my understanding of the subject matter.
+Note: Chat Marketing are Amazon affiliate partners, which means that if you were to purchase any of the books mentioned after you’ve clicked on a button or link on this page, we would earn a small commission from the transaction (at no extra cost to you).
+I only ever recommend books that I have personally read or listened to and that have made a huge impact on my understanding of the subject matter.
 Thank you for your support!

 Ready to dive in…Okay Let’s Go!

 I am recommending this book to all my clients at the moment!
 Building a StoryBrand was first recommended to me a few months ago and I've been listening to the audio version in the car ever since.
 I think I've listened to it all the way through, 3 times so far!
 I've even gone out and bought the paper-back version of the book, so I can make notes and use it as a reference tool.
 It really is that good!
 Essentially the book is about how to increase sales by using movie plot formulas to better explain how your business helps customers and how to eliminate confusion around what you do.
 Well worth getting hold of a copy.
 You can thank me later!

 'They Ask You Answer: A Revolutionary Approach to Inbound Sales, Content Marketing, and Today's Digital Consumer' by Marcus SheridanMore info